Klonoa: Empire of Dreams Review

 Starting life on the PlayStation in 1997, at a time when Super Mario 64 had just brought the gaming world triple-jumping headlong into the era of 3D platforming, Namco's Klonoa series has always done things differently.
 Klonoa's first outing, Klonoa: Door to Phantomile, was a pioneering foray into 2.5D, mixing polygonal backgrounds with sprite-based characters, and restricting movement to a two-dimensional path while letting the path itself wind its way enchantingly through a three-dimensional world.

 It was breathtaking then and continues to captivate today, as Nintendo gamers discovered with the excellent Wii remake in 2008.
-But Klonoa's earliest appearance on a Nintendo system was back in 2001, with Klonoa: Empire of Dreams for the Game Boy Advance.
+But Klonoa's earliest appearance on a Nintendo system was back in 2001, with Klonoa: Empire of Dreams for the Game Boy Advance, a title now available on the Wii U Virtual Console.
 Given that one of the series' defining features is its innovative use of 2.5D, does this fully two-dimensional performance manage to capture the charm of Klonoa's original adventures?
-Absolutely, and in the process, Empire of Dreams delivers one of the finest puzzle-platforming experiences on the Game Boy Advance.
+Absolutely, and in the process, Empire of Dreams delivers one of the finest puzzle-platforming experiences found anywhere.

 Rabbit, cat, or both?
 Klonoa's species is never really explained, and isn't worth fretting over; in game he's referred to simply as a "Dream Traveller".
 Empire of Dream's story revisits the series' staple theme this time in the Kingdom of Jillius, where an insomnia-stricken emperor has outlawed dreaming within the realm.
 Naturally, Klonoa runs afoul of this law and is tasked with ridding the kingdom of various monsters to atone for it.
 Told through mostly static cut-scenes, the story is charming and more engrossing than you might expect, and it's happily backed up by wonderfully engaging gameplay.